SnDream/oswan/README.md

 This fork tries to improve the speed, supports large ROMs (4M+), simple LCD icon emulation, and some other features.

+The key into the emulator menu:

+First, "Emu Menu" (if configured).
+Second, "Remap Switch" + "WS START" (if the combination is legal).
+Finally, Select + Start key.

+Press Select (Horizontal) / L + R (Vertical) into emulator menu in default.

 Gameblabla's Oswan
 =======================